axllent/mailpit-website/content/docs/usage/tagging.md

 Unlike regular searching though, tag filters also try match a 1:1 on any part of the message, including all headers (for instance if you wanted to match by a particular hostname), whereas search only searches in certain header fields and body content.
 Messages can have multiple tags, and duplicate tags are ignored.

+{{< tip "warning" >}}
+When providing multiple words to a rule, Mailpit will try match all words in any order.
+If you want an exact phrase match, you must quote the search as you would in the web UI.
+See below for examples.
+{{< /tip >}}

 Tag filters can be set in Mailpit via two different methods:

 #### Set filters using a config